-The Board of Directors held eleven (11) regularly scheduled and special meetings during fiscal 2015.
-During fiscal 2015, all directors of the Company, except Mr. Richards, attended at least seventy-five percent (75%) of the aggregate meetings of the Board and committees on which they served during their tenure on the Board.
+The Board of Directors held eight (8) regularly scheduled and special meetings during fiscal 2016.
+During fiscal 2016, all directors of the Company attended at least seventy-five percent (75%) of the aggregate meetings of the Board and committees on which they served during their tenure on the Board.